-A work permit is required whether or not a child is being paid for the work and even if they are working for a family business.
+You will need a work permit whether a child is being paid for the work or not, even if they are working in a family business.

-It is important that the employer carries out a risk assessment and discusses this with the child and parent.
+The employer will need to carry out a risk assessment and discuss this with the child and parent

 Employment of a child application form [PDF 439KB]

-As a general rule a child must have good school attendance and punctuality, , however each child's attendance is considered before a permit is issued.
+As a general rule a child must have good school attendance and punctuality.
+Each child's attendance is considered before a permit is issued.

 A child does not need a work permit for work experience arranged by their school.
-However, if the employer with whom the child undertakes the work experience decides to employ the child part time after the work experience has finished, then a permit will be required.
+If the employer later decides to employ the child a permit will be required.